progelio/lazy.js/docs/create.md

-﻿# lazy.create
+# lazy.create

-Once you have a template created, you can instantiate new components from it in many ways.
+This function allows you to instantiate new components from an existing template.

 ### From URL